-The Group enters into provisionally priced ore sales contracts, for which price finalisation is referenced to relevant market indices at specified future dates.
-The Group's exposure at balance date to the impact of movements in the iron ore price upon provisionally invoiced sales volumes is set out below:
+The Group enters into provisionally priced ore sales contracts and iron ore collar option contracts, for which price finalisation is referenced to relevant market indices at specified future dates.
+The Group's exposure at balance date to the impact of movements in the iron ore price upon provisionally invoiced sales volumes and iron ore collar derivatives is set out below:

-Countrie to at Balance Bata 2020 2019
+2021 2020

 Sensitivity at Balance Date \$'000 \$'000

+Ore Sales Revenue:

+- 10% increase in iron ore prices 5,078 4,311

+- 10% decrease in iron ore prices (5,078) (4,311)

+Iron Ore Collar Options:

-Ore Sales Revenue: - 10% increase in iron ore prices - 10% decrease in iron ore prices 4,311 (4,311) 2,395 (2,395)
+- 10% increase in iron ore prices (7,089) -

+- 10% decrease in iron ore prices 7,089 -

+- 10% decrease in non ore prices 7,009

-The sensitivities have been determined as the dollar impact of a 10% increase and decrease in benchmark iron ore prices on trade receivables subject to provisional pricing at each reporting date, while holding all other variables, including foreign exchange rates, constant.
+The sensitivities have been determined as the dollar impact of a 10% increase and decrease in benchmark iron ore prices on trade receivables subject to provisional pricing and on derivatives financial liabilities at each reporting date, while holding all other variables, including foreign exchange rates, constant.
 The relationship between iron ore prices and exchange rates is complex, and movements in exchange rates can impact commodity prices.
 The above sensitivities should therefore be used with caution.